Avaray/yet-another-neutralinojs-starter/README.md

 5. Run the app in development mode with `neu run`
 6. Build the app for production with `neu build`

-# 😧 Known Issues

-- In development mode, you will see `Global variables patch was reverted` warning in the console.
-This started happening after latest Neutralinojs update.
-It doesn't affect the app functionality but it's annoying.
-Currently, I don't have a solution for this.

 # 👋 Credits

 - This project was inspired by template of [@JustPilz](https://github.com/JustPilz/neu-react-ts-vite-template)